etc5523-2022/rpkg-KrisanatA/README.md

 “dislib” or disease library is a package to provide information about the diseases and their mortality rate.
 The original data are from [Our world in Data](https://ourworldindata.org/what-does-the-world-die-from).
+The purpose for the app is to provide easier access to the mortality rate data and allow users to analyse the information based on their interest.

 You can access the package website through this [link](https://etc5523-2022.github.io/rpkg-KrisanatA/)